types of water lilies

 waterlily plants

-Then, the water lily flower will go underneath the water and start reproducing a wide range of seeds, in fact, they can be up to 2000 seeds in total.
+Then, water lilies will go underneath the water and start reproducing a wide range of seeds, in fact, they can be up to 2000 seeds in total.
 Of course, this job will take the flower a couple of weeks, as flowers tend to concentrate all of their energy into doing this.

 Once they have produced the necessary seeds, they will then release them into the water, and they, in turn, will float on the surface and start spreading around.